cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

   <div style="width: 350px; margin-top: 60px;" class="sticky"> <img src="/images/tp-4/pixel_shuffle_paper_intro_p2.png" alt="paper"> </div>

 #### What are we trying to solve?

 Each task has its own challenges and peculiarities.
 It's important to figure out early what a paper had to overcome and why it was important to advance the field.
 If you are, yourself, looking to apply a specific research paper's results to your own use case, then you should cover as many blind spots as possible not to end up with surprises.

 </div>

+In this case, the paper is tackling the single image super-resolution (SISR) problem.
+It's not a simple task because:

+1. We lose a lot of high-frequency information when we downsample an image.
+It's like trying to guess what happened between two frames of a video, there's information missing!
+2. There are many possible high-resolution images that could have resulted in the same low-resolution image.
+It's like trying to guess what a person looks like from their shadow, there are many possibilities!
+3. Figuring out which of these possible high-resolution images is the correct one is super tricky.

+The researchers are banking on the idea that a lot of the high-frequency stuff in images is actually redundant.
+So if we're clever about it, we can reconstruct it from the low-frequency parts we do have.
+It's kind of like how your brain can fill in the blanks when you're reading a sentence with missing letters.

+#### What did researchers in the field try in the past?

+Before diving into the nitty-gritty of the paper, it's good to know what others have tried.
+It gives us context and helps us understand why this new method might be better.
+Here's a quick rundown:

+1. Multi-image SR methods: These guys use multiple low-res images of the same scene to try and piece together a high-res version.
+It's like trying to solve a jigsaw puzzle with pieces from multiple similar puzzles.
+Sounds cool, but it's computationally heavy and can be a bit of a headache.

+2. Single Image Super-Resolution (SISR) techniques: These are the cool kids on the block.
+They try to learn the secret sauce of how images work to guess the high-res details from just one low-res image.
+It's like being really good at guessing what a zoomed-out picture is showing.

+3. Edge-based methods: These focus on making sure the edges in the image stay sharp and crisp.

+4. Image statistics-based methods: These use the general rules of how images usually look to guide the super-resolution process.

+5. Patch-based methods: These work by looking at small chunks of the image at a time.

+6. Sparsity-based techniques: These assume that any image can be broken down into a bunch of simple building blocks.
+They try to learn what these blocks are and how they fit together.

+7. Neural network-based approaches: These are the new kids on the block, using fancy AI techniques to tackle the problem.
+They come in all shapes and sizes:
+   - Stacked auto-encoders (fancy way of saying they compress and decompress the image multiple times)
+   - Convolutional neural networks (CNNs) (these are really good at understanding images)
+   - Some other complicated-sounding methods like "multi-stage trainable nonlinear reaction diffusion" and "cascaded sparse coding networks"
+   - Even random forests (which, despite the name, have nothing to do with actual forests)

+Each of these methods has its own pros and cons, and researchers are always coming up with new and improved ways to make images sharper and clearer.

 #### What did researchers in the field try in the past?